Shortbus: Inspiration

 The characters all converge on a weekly underground gathering or salon called Shortbus, inspired by the short yellow school buses for "challenged" students.
 The Shortbus salon was loosely based on a series of New York social/artistic/sexual gatherings.
 One was the monthly "Shortbus Sweaty Teenage Dance Party" organized by Mitchell (2002) as "DJ Dear Tic", his Radical Faerie nickname (Mitchell was influenced by annual Radical Faerie counter-cultural gatherings in Tennessee and New Orleans).
 Other influences include the Lusty Loft Parties that took place at a Brooklyn art collective called DUMBA (where the film's salon was actually shot), and the weekly CineSalon film gathering, both of which were organized, in part, by Stephen Kent Jusick who plays Creamy in the film.
 The still-running underground Rubulad party was also an inspiration.

-Casting

-Several members of the cast previously worked with Mitchell in Hedwig and the Angry Inch, including: